-How to Improve Your Posture Through Your Feet
+How To Improve Your Posture Through Your Feet (Yes, Really!)

 A house built on a solid, well planned foundation, will create a great base for the rest of the structure, and the same goes for our bodies.
-If you have sacral joint pain, stiffness in the lower back and, or, upper back, yes those ailments can be due to stiff muscles and tension, but did you ever think to look down to see if your problem starts beyond the site of the pain?
+If you have sacral joint pain, stiffness in the lower back and, or, upper back, those ailments can be due to stiff muscles and tension, but did you ever think to look down to see if your problem starts beyond the site of the pain?

-- Plantar flexion of the ankle, which occurs when you stand on your tiptoes.
+- Plantar flexion of the ankle occurs when you stand on your tiptoes.
 If you're sitting with your legs out in front of you, plantar flexion of the ankle happens when you point your toes.

-- Dorsiflexion, which occurs when you stand on your heels with the balls of the feet lifted off the floor.
-If you're sitting, dorsiflexion happens when you push your heels away from you and pull your toes toward you, for example in plank pose.
+- Dorsiflexion occurs when you stand on your heels with the balls of the feet lifted off the floor.
+If you're sitting, dorsiflexion happens when you push your heels away from you and pull your toes toward you, in a seated forward bend pose for example.

 - Pronation, which occurs when you lift the outer edges of your feet as you stand, collapsing your arches.
 In sitting postures, pronation occurs when you press out through your inner heels and the bases of your big toes.

-Correct distribution of weight in our feet will not only give your body optimal postural alignment, but also a great foundation in your yoga practice that not only translates to great standing postures, but other poses where your feet are engaged.
+Correct distribution of weight in our feet can not only give your body optimal postural alignment, but it's also a great foundation in your yoga practice.
+Proper weight-bearing of our feet translates to great standing postures and other poses where your feet have to be engaged.

-But let’s take a moment to look at what can happen with uneven distribution as you walk.
-According to a 2009 study done by the American Podiatric Medical Association, the average person walks 8,000 to 10,000 steps in one day.
-That’s a lot of movement on bones, muscles and joints of our feet anke ankles.
-All of this walking can be especially hard on your body and spine when there is not proper coordination in the body.
+But let’s take a moment to look at what can happen with uneven distribution as you walk: According to a 2009 study done by the American Podiatric Medical Association, the average person walks 8,000 to 10,000 steps in one day.
+That’s a lot of movement of the many bones, muscles and joints of our feet anke ankles.
+All of this walking can be especially hard on your body and spine if there are altered mechanics of your feet, legs and pelvis.

 So what can you do?

-1. Be aware: Take a while to study how you stand, or have your doctor on your next visit look at your legs and their alignment.
-A yoga therapist, chiropractor or yoga teacher with an extensive background in anatomy and physiology can do this for you as well.
+- Be aware: Take a while to study how you stand, or have a doctor look at your alignment on your next visit.
+A yoga therapist, chiropractor, physical therapist, or yoga teacher with an extensive background in anatomy and physiology can do this for you as well.

-2. Make adjustments: Your body may just need a change in how you walk.
-For example, if you notice you walk more toward your instep, adjust how you walk on your own.
+- Experiment with your own adjustments: Your body may simply need a change in how you walk.
+For example, if you notice you walk more toward your instep, you might want to adjust how you walk on your own.
 Find that correct distribution of weight and movement in your feet, and see how that feels later on.

-3. Build muscle strength and relaxation: If you have fallen arches, those muscles might be weak, work on them with yoga poses specifically targeting those muscles in the lower legs.
+- Build muscle strength and relaxation where needed: If you have fallen arches, those muscles might be weak.
+You can work on them with yoga poses specifically targeting those muscles in the lower legs.
 In turn, some muscles may be too strong, pulling your leg and or pelvis in a certain direction.
-Work on relaxing those in addition to building strength in weaker sections can be beneficial for some people.
+Working on relaxing those in addition to building strength in weaker sections can be beneficial for some people.

-4. Use traction exercises: Traction, when done manually with a strap or belt, can be a great way to gently work your problem areas back to their most favorable shape, strength or position.
+- Use traction exercises: Traction, when done manually with a strap or belt, can be a great way to gently work your problem areas back to their most favorable alignment, strength or position.
 Just be sure to consult a physical therapist or doctor before attempting.

-5. Walk barefoot: Our bodies were not designed for modern society.
-Our feet were made to walk just as they are.
-Putting them in heels or tennis shoes brings the foot into an un natural shape, no matter how much they are advertised to be good for walking, running or any other activity.
+- Walk barefoot: Many might argue that our feet were made to walk just as they are.
+Wearing heels or sneakers can bring the foot into an unnatural shape, no matter how much they are advertised for walking, running, or any other activity.

-7. Be kind: Treat your feet with kindness.
+- Be kind to your feet: Treat your feet with kindness.
 They take you everywhere you need to go and also get you flowing through most of your asana practice.
-Remember to massage your feet to release tension.
-Using a hard rubber ball under the soles and moving the foot back and forth works wonders for those tired dogs.
+You can massage your feet to release tension—using a hard rubber ball under the soles and moving the foot back and forth works wonders for those tired dogs.